TALXIS/tools-designkit-figma/README.md

 </div>

 > [!WARNING]
 > This not ready for production use yet!
+Under active development.

+> [!IMPORTANT]
+> We will release new versions of the plugin in the next couple of weeks!
+It can be downloaded and tried through your Figma desktop app.
+Let's help each other out by reporting issues on our repo :)

 # 🎉 Features
-- Export selected Frame in Figma to the separated XML files (AppModule, Entity, SavedQuery,Form) as a zip file
+- Export selected Frame in Figma to the separated XML files (AppModule, Entity, SavedQuery, Form) as a zip file
 - Export pre-created Collections from your local variables in Figma to the XML (OptionSet)

 ## Roadmap